Neelashab/cigna-insurance-chatbot/README.md

 I also used GEval from ConfidentAI, previously DeepEval, to implement multi-turn, LLM-as a judge evals.

-The front end repository is also publicaly visible, and is a simple streamlit application that is powered by the service defined in this repository.
+The front end repository is also publicly visible, and is a simple streamlit application that is powered by the service defined in this repository.

 # Project Stack